A Note from Alex

 For More about the story on Coney, Click Here

-Donate now and along with your tax-deductible receipt I will enclose a collection of 40 Tzimmes recipes from some of the best known chefs in Kosher cooking (see above).
-On Rosh Hashana we eat Tzimmes to symbolize a prayer that more good merits should be upon us.
+Donate now and with your tax-deductible receipt, I will enclose a collection of 50 Tzimmes recipes from some of the best-known chefs in Kosher cooking.
+On Rosh Hashana, we eat Tzimmes to symbolize a prayer that more good merits should be upon us.
 To us at Masbia, Tzimmes has come to symbolize sharing with and feeding the needy, as it has become a long-time staple of emergency food.
 Now you can share some carrots with those in need by donating today, and turn your prayer into more than just a symbol.

 On Rosh Hashana, the Talmud instructs us to eat various symbolic foods, simanim, as omens for the new year, allowing us to express our desires for a sweet new year and to be inscribed in the book of life.
 While some traditional foods of the Rosh Hashana meal go back thousands of years, the tzimmes dish is one of the latest additions, made especially prominent after being cited by Rabbi Shlomo Ganzfried of Uzhhorod (also known as Ungvar), the author of the famous Kitzur Shulchan Aruch.

 For Ashkenazi Jews, tzimmes, one of the many different symbolic foods that either taste sweet or have names that sound similar to our hopes and prayers for the new year, became a fondly remembered dish of the Rosh Hashana meal.